illninofan/brainfuck-musings/README.md

 brainfuck-musings
 =================

-a small program in the Brainfuck
+a small program in the Brainfuck.

+You can use http://copy.sh/brainfuck/ to view the .b file